 Frequently asked questions

-Why is it more expensive than a normal app?
-Regulated software needs a QMS, risk management, lifecycle documentation, clinical evaluation, and hardened security — costly to retrofit if skipped.
+Why is medical software more expensive than a normal app?
+Regulated software carries overhead a normal app does not: a quality management system, risk management, IEC 62304 lifecycle documentation, clinical evaluation, security hardening, and audit-grade logging.
+Skipping these upfront typically costs far more to retrofit later.